-I’m Jenny Levine Finke, the founder of Good For You Gluten Free and author of Dear Gluten, It’s Not Me, It’s You.
+I’m Jenny Levine Finke, the founder of Good For You Gluten Free and author of the award-winning book, Dear Gluten, It’s Not Me, It’s You.

 I believe I’m uniquely qualified to guide you on your gluten-free journey because I not only live and breathe the gluten-free lifestyle (as someone with diagnosed celiac disease), but also I have earnestly studied gluten disorders and nutrition.
 I’m a Certified Integrative Nutrition Coach, certified by the Institute for Integrative Nutrition.